GautamGupta/bb-legacy-plugins/easy-mentions/trunk/readme.txt

 = 0.2 (xx-0x-10) =
 * Added option to choose reply format
 * Removed Javascript, hard-coded the reply values
+* Removed the use of jQuery
+* Updated Hindi Translation
+* Updated screenshot of settings page

 = 0.1.1 (28-01-10) =
 * Important bug fix for Reply feature